 “My first attempt was a slight modification on the previous gold standard, where you line up the pick with the hole and flip the guitar over real quick,” Gordon said.
 “But the strings kept blocking the pick from falling out.
 I thought about taking off the strings, but I’d need another doctorate just to get those fucking things back on.”

 Unfortunately, Gordon was denied a grant to further his research on acoustic guitars.
-He is now focusing on removing the bow from his cello.
+He is now focusing on removing a bow that fell into his cello.

 Photo by Kat Chish.